 Take extra care

 Bath mats and rugs usually get wet most often because of being in front of the shower or tub.
 It can make your mats odors and mold.
 So, making a habit of keeping your mats on the bathtub side or on the towel rack can solve this problem.

 How often should you clean your bath mats?

 If your bath mat is shared with the above two people, you have to clean it between three to five days.
-On the other hand, if the bath mat is not shared with anyone and uses it personally for you, you have to clean it once within ten days.
-It prevents build-up mold and bacteria from the mat.
+On the other hand, if the bath mat is not shared with anyone and used personally for you, you have to clean it once within ten days.
+It prevents the build-up of mold and bacteria from the mat.

 To keep your mats and rugs dry, you can make an environment that allows the bath mat to be dry.
 To do this, you can open a window or turn on your fan after each use.
 It will provide ventilation that makes your mats and rugs easy dry.

-Besides, you can keep your bathmats hang on the towel rack or keep it under a light.
+Besides, you can keep your bathmats hanging on the towel rack or keep it under a light.
 Light can help to dry anything.

 Even it can prevent the bacteria and mold build-up from your mats.